Frank Gill (politician): Ambassador to Washington and death

 Gill was New Zealand's Ambassador to the United States from 1981 until his death.
-Muldoon's decision to appoint Gill as Ambassdaor was opposed by the Minister of Foreign Affairs Brian Talboys.
+Muldoon's decision to appoint Gill as Ambassador was opposed by the Minister of Foreign Affairs Brian Talboys.

 While serving as Ambassador to the United States, Gill was hospitalised at Georgetown University Hospital on 16 February 1982 and returned to New Zealand on a stretcher shortly before his death in Auckland on 1 March 1982.
 His ashes were buried in the Royal New Zealand Returned and Services' Association section at North Shore Memorial Park.

 Gill's grandson, Mark Mitchell, was elected to parliament in 2011.